ebastidasarteaga/CMS-SARFIMA-/README.md

 River flow projections (2011–2095) under RCP 2.6, 4.5, and 8.5 scenarios, produced within the IMPACT-2C project.

 **How to Obtain the Data:**
-The input is the river flow values of the Thames, the website to download the dataset (file: UKdatabase.xlsx) was downloaded from: https://nrfa.ceh.ac.uk/
+The input is the river flow values of the Thames, the website to download the dataset (file: Riverflowdata.xlsx) was downloaded from: https://nrfa.ceh.ac.uk/

 **Terms of Use:**